-If you were unable to work through sickness or injury how would you pay for the weekly shop?
-How would you pay your mortgage or rent?
+If you were unable to work through sickness or injury permanent health insurance would you pay for your weekly shop.
+How else could you pay that or your mortgage or rent?

 Facts & Figures recommends Permanent Health Insurance (PHI) which is designed to provide income replacement if someone is unable to work due to ill health or injury.
 It pays out after an initial deferred period until the earliest of recovery, plan expiry (typically set to retirement age) or prior death.